Do you know what still gets me about the stock market crash?

 Be careful of that lever

 Many of these are leveraged, or what ProShares calls "UltraShort," so for every 1% move down in the underlying index, the fund is supposed to go up about 2%.
-They don't track precisely in practice, but close enough to work out well if you're right, and to cost you a bundle if you're wrong (although unlike a true short position you can't lose more than your original investment).
+They don't track precisely in practice, but close enough to work out well if you're right, and to cost you a bundle if you're wrong (although, unlike a true short position, you can't lose more than your original investment).
 Still, tread very carefully with these products.

 Putting it all to work

-More recently, I've explored using both long and short ETFs to take longish-term positions on currency movements and sector strengths.
+More recently, I've explored using both long and short ETFs to take longish-term positions on currency movements and regional and sector strengths.
 The Fool's new $1 million real-money portfolio, Motley Fool Pro, is employing similar strategies using ETFs and short positions together with a core stock portfolio, and I've learned a lot by following its investments.

 If you're interested in learning more about Motley Fool Pro and long and short strategies using ETFs, the service will be reopening soon, but for 10 days only.
 To learn more, and to get your private invitation to join, simply enter your email address in the box below.